Agnostic Sample Compression Schemes for Regression: Abstract

 \section{Abstract}

-We obtain the first positive results for bounded sample compression in the agnostic regression setting.
-We show that for $p\in\set{1,\infty}$, agnostic linear regression with $\ell_p$ loss admits a bounded sample compression scheme.
-Specifically, we exhibit efficient sample compression schemes for agnostic linear regression in $\R^d$ of size $d+1$ under the $\ell_1$ loss and size $d+2$ under the $\ell_\infty$ loss.
-We further show that for every other $\ell_p$ loss ($1 < p < \infty$), there does not exist an agnostic compression scheme of bounded size.
-This refines and generalizes a negative result of \citet*{DBLP:conf/nips/DavidMY16} for the $\ell_2$ loss.
-We close by posing a general open question: for agnostic regression with $\ell_1$ loss, does every function class admit a compression scheme of size equal to its pseudo-dimension?
-This question generalizes Warmuth's classic sample compression conjecture for realizable-case classification \citep{warmuth2003compressing}.
+We obtain the first positive results for bounded sample compression in the agnostic regression setting with the $\ell_p$ loss, where $p\in [1,\infty]$.
+We construct a generic \emph{approximate} sample compression scheme for real-valued function classes exhibiting exponential size in the fat-shattering dimension but independent of the sample size.
+Notably, for linear regression, an \emph{approximate} compression of size linear in the dimension is constructed.
+Moreover, for $\ell_1$ and $\ell_\infty$ losses, we can even exhibit an efficient \emph{exact} sample compression scheme of size linear in the dimension.
+We further show that for every other $\ell_p$ loss, $p\in (1,\infty)$, there does not exist an exact agnostic compression scheme of bounded size.
+This refines and generalizes a negative result of \citet*{david2016supervised} for the $\ell_2$ loss.
+We close by posing general open questions: for agnostic regression with $\ell_1$ loss, does every function class admits an exact compression scheme of size equal to its pseudo-dimension?
+For the $\ell_2$ loss, does every function class admit an approximate compression scheme of polynomial size in the fat-shattering dimension?
+These questions generalize Warmuth's classic sample compression conjecture for realizable-case classification \citep{warmuth2003compressing}.